 - Smart Classrooms (ATEC Site) List of smart classrooms and the equipment available in those rooms.

 - Astra Link to AdAstra, the campus-wide room scheduling software.

 Guides, FAQ's, Tips

-- Schedule Building Reminders Tips, guidelines, reminders, frequently asked questions.
+- Schedule Building Reminders (Wiki link) Tips, guidelines, reminders, frequently asked questions.
 Quick answers for common questions regarding schedule building.